Vladimir Gaidamașciuc

-Vladimir Gaidamașciuc (born 11 June 1971) is a retired footballer from Moldova who played as a midfielder for various clubs in Moldova, Ukraine and Russia.
+Vladimir Gaidamașciuc (born 11 June 1971) is a Moldovan former footballer who played as a midfielder for various clubs in Moldova, Ukraine and Russia.
 He made 45 appearances for the Moldova national team, scoring once.

 Club career

 Gaidamașciuc began his playing career at Olimpia Bălţi, where in 1988 he was promoted to the first team squad, playing in the Second League in the Soviet Union.
 In 1991, he joined Odesa in Ukraine, followed by a short time with Nyva Vinnytsia before moving in 1992 to a third Ukrainian club, Bukovyna Chernivtsi, where he played for a year.

 In 1994, Gaidamașciuc returned to Moldova with Tiligul-Tiras Tiraspol, where in 1995, he helped win the Moldovan Cup.
 He remained with Tiligul until the end of 1997 and in early 1998 moved to Hînceşti.
 After a year, he moved again, to join Sheriff Tiraspol.
 In 1999, he again won the national cup, and the following year, the club finished as runners-up in the Moldovan National Division.

 In the summer of 2000, he joined Agro Chişinău, before moving to Russia in 2002 to join Lukoil Chelyabinsk for a season, before transferring to Zenit Chelyabinsk the following year, where he remained until he retired in 2006.